shayna-UT/Pewlett-Hackard-Analysis/README.md

 # Pewlett-Hackard-Analysis

 As Pewlett Hackard is looking towards the future, we need to take into account current employees reaching retirement age.
-As people begin to retire, these positions will become vacant and consquentally need to be filled.
+As people begin to retire, these positions will become vacant and consequentially need to be filled.
 I have performed queries in SQL to help determine who is retiring, how many people will be retiring, and which positions the retiring employees currently hold.

 The available data about Pewlett Hackard and their employees was provided through the following six CSV files: departments, dept_emp, dept_manager, employees, salaries, and titles.
 The original CSV files are located in the data folder.
 Using the six csv files combined with data modeling, engineering, and analysis skills, an employee database has been built in SQL.
 Before querying the data, an entity-relationship-diagram (ERD) was built to highlight the different tables and their relationships to each other.
 The ERD can be referenced below and from the EmployeeDB.PNG file.